LuyenKhacBui/GGMZetaUnd/README.md

 By default, the tool computes ZETA.
 If Zeta-to-N conversion coefficients are supplied, it will also derive UND (geoid undulation).

-Several high-degree GGM models are listed below as examples for reference and can be downloaded from:
+Several high-degree GGM models are listed below as examples for reference and can be downloaded from 🔗 https://icgem.gfz-potsdam.de/tom_longtime
-🔗 https://icgem.gfz-potsdam.de/tom_longtime

 - EGM2008 (The Earth Gravitational Model 2008) developed and released by the National Geospatial-Intelligence Agency (NGA) 🔗 https://doi.org/10.1029/2011JB008916